Measure J in Oakland is not what it seems

 Zoo measure would allow development

 The Oakland Zoo occupies 100 acres of Knowland Park, Oakland's largest city park.
-Knowland covers 500 acres of pristine land, teeming with native
+Knowland covers 500 acres of pristine land, teeming with native wildlife that includes rare and endangered flora and fauna.
+Its ridgeline affords breathtaking views of the bay.

 The zoo plans a $72 million expansion into the unspoiled part of Knowland.
 The development, including a theme park on the ridge promoting California wildlife conservation, would destroy habitat for threatened species.